hzeller/timg/man/timg.1.md

      scaled to fit inside the available box to fill the screen; see **-W** if you want to fill the width.

+**-p** *&lt;[h|q]&gt;*, **-\-pixelation**=*[h|q]*
+:    Choice for pixelation of the content.
+Value 'h' chooses unicode half
+     block characters, while 'q' chooses quarter blocks.

+     Half blocks have a pixel aspect ratio of about 1:1 and allow to represent the colors correctly, but they look more 'blocky'.

+     Quarter blocks will have a pixel aspect ratio of 1:2 (timg will stretch the picture accordingly, no worries), and can only represent colors approximately, as the four quadrant sub-pixels can only be foreground or background color.
+This increases the spatial resolution in x-direction at expense of slight less color accuracy.
+     It makes it look less 'blocky' and usually better.

+     Default is 'quarter'.

 **-C**, **-\-center**
 :    Center image(s) and title(s) horizontally.